petermr/openVirus/textIndexing/solr/solr.md

 # Indexing the DOAJ
 The Directory of Open Access Journals provides a complete data dump of all open access publications and metadata.
 I provide [instructions on how to dowload and decompress](../DOAJSplitter/DOAJSplitter/README.md).
 # Setting up the field definitions in Solr
 Creating a data-definition driven index in Solr (which is what we did above) has its problems.
-It is fine for getting started with Solr but no good for production work.
+It is fine for getting started with Solr but *no* good for production work.
 If you [index the DOAJ BibJson material](../DOAJSplitter/DOAJSplitter/README.md) you will find it will refuse to index certain documents.
 This is because when it first encounters a new JSON property it makes assumptions about the data type.

+This assumption is often wrong.
 If it first encounters a **bibjson.start_page** property which is a number then it will assume that the field is an integer and create a Solr field for that type.
 Subsequent fields containg alpha characters cause the indexing to fail.

+## Remedy

-I created the DOAJ collection using a data-driven schema, and then redircted the error output:
+I created the DOAJ collection using a data-driven schema, and then redirected the error output:
 ```powershell
 sudo su - solr -c "/opt/solr/bin/post -c getpapers /home/clyde/getpapers" 2> errlog.txt
 ```